Passenger information system: France

 In Paris, France, SIEL indicator systems (abbreviated from Système d’information en ligne) are installed in the RER, the Paris Métro and on 250 bus routes on the RATP bus system.

 On the RER, two types of indicators are used.
 The first-generation model indicates only the termini of trains stopping at a station through the use of square lights beside the words bearing the name of a terminus.
 The second-generation model includes an LED display above the square lights indicating the terminus and train service.
 The displays are used only on the RER line A, RER line B and at Gare de Châtelet – Les Halles station on RER line D. They can be inaccurate at times because of the lack of communication between SNCF and RATP, the two operators of the RER.

 On the Paris Métro, there are two types of information display systems.
 The LED numerical display installed in all Métro lines (except line 14) has been in use since 1997.
 The television display is installed on all stations on line 14.
 The displays show the time needed for a train (and the subsequent train after it) to reach a particular station.

 On the bus network in Paris, monochrome LCDs have been used since 1996 to indicate the time needed for a bus on a bus route to arrive at a bus stop, after a two-year trial period on a few bus routes.

+Japan

+In Japan, passenger information systems in commuter trains are typically installed above each passenger door.
+However, in one-person operated trains and buses, these displays are often located above the driver's seat at the front of the vehicle so that passengers can check fares when paying.
+In limited express trains and Shinkansen, the displays are usually installed above the partition doors leading to the deck areas of each car.

+Information is generally provided in both Japanese and English.
+However, on lines and vehicles frequently used by foreign visitors, such as airport rail link, displays often support additional languages such as Chinese and Korean.
+In regions with large Brazilian populations, such as the Tōkai and northern Kantō regions, Portuguese-language displays are also provided (e.g., on Meitetsu Buses).

+Overview

+The adoption of passenger information systems in Japanese railway cars began to spread in the late 1980s.
+By utilizing the monitor’s train position detection functions calculated based on wheel rotation counts, etc., the timing of text display and automatic announcements can be synchronized.

+In recent years, performance improvements in monitor systems and integration with communication devices such as Visual Information System have led to expanded functions and display content.

+Systems that receive data from the ground via digital transmission using train radio or mobile phone networks such as FOMA or Mobile WiMAX are becoming widespread.
+These systems display information such as news, advertisements, and train operation updates.
+Examples include: